stepbrobd/cv/main.typ

     - Joint research project in collaboration with the Bateman Horne Center's clinical research team, developed and managed a new data collection infrastructure, bringing the overall data collection error rate down to sub 0.25%.
-    - The infrastructure aggregats 100+ IMUs, multiple single-board computers and high-performance servers, collected terabyte-level motion data, then applied sensor fusion, motion analysis, and machine learning techniques on collected time-series and survey data.
+    - The infrastructure aggregating 100+ IMUs, multiple single-board computers and high-performance servers, collected terabyte-level motion data, then applied sensor fusion, motion analysis, and machine learning techniques on collected time-series and survey data.